-2.7 Once a website has been completed, all changes or modifications are the responsibility of the client.
+2.7 Once any order has been made through the developer’s website, no changes can be made without a separate contract.
 Any changes made by the developer will be at an additional cost.

-2.8 If modification is requested after the Website has been substantially constructed the developer may decline to accept the additional work until after completion of and payment for the Project, such additional work becoming the subject of a separate contract.
+2.8 If modification is requested after the Website has been constructed, the developer may decline to accept the additional work until after completion of and payment for the Project, such additional work becoming the subject of a separate contract.

 2.9 If a client does not inform the designer within 14 days of completion of any faults, design faults or imperfections of any kind any extra work will be in addition to the proposal cost.